joyousj/Syllabus-Java022815/README.md

 + files and streams
 + manipulating collections

+Project: Make sure that you have a robust and working solution to the Poker Hands problem from Projet 1, and be prepared to present your solutions on Saturday.

-Project: Create a text-based online store application that includes abstraction.
+Challenge: Create a text-based store application that includes abstraction and functions using only console inputs.

 ----------------------------------------------------